epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-20-explaining-monad.markdown

 It was stated by **Douglas Crockford** that **Monad are Cursed**.

-	The moment that it clicks and you understand what it means, You are suddenly incapable of explaining it anyone else.
+	The moment that it clicks and you understand what it means, you are suddenly incapable of explaining it anyone else.

 This curse is made worse by the fact that after you understand it, you’ll begin to see it everywhere